akamai/terraform-provider-akamai/docs/guides/get_started_gtm_domain.md

 The Property itself is represented by a [`akamai_gtm_property` resource](../resources/gtm_property.md).
 Add this new block to your `akamai.tf` file after the provider block.

 To define the entire configuration, we start by opening the resource block and giving it a name.
-In this case, we’re going to use the name "example_prop".
+In this case, we're going to use the name "example_prop".

 Next, we set the required (`domain` name, property `name`, property `type`, `traffic_target`s, `liveness_test`s, `score_aggregation_type`, `handout_limit`, `handout_mode`) and optional (`failover_delay`, `failback_delay`) arguments.

-Once you’re done, your Property configuration should look like this:
+Once you're done, your Property configuration should look like this:

 ```
 resource "akamai_gtm_property" "example_prop" {